The Path to Dental School

 All schools require that you have experience in the dental profession.

-As a guideline, we can quote from the University of Missouri-Kansas City dental school: “It is strongly suggested that candidates observe in a minimum of five different dental offices such as general dentists (3 minimum) and specialists (2 minimum).
+As a guideline, we quote University of Missouri-Kansas City's dental school: “It is strongly suggested that candidates observe in a minimum of five different dental offices, including general dentists (3 minimum) and specialists (2 minimum).
 Students should log a minimum of 100 hours of dental office observation.”

 The American Dental Association mandatethat all predental students take the DAT in the computerized test format.
-You can get all current information about the test and register online
+You can get all current information about the test from the American Dental Association.

-It is recommended that the DAT be taken in the spring semester of the junior year (though earlier is better) after completing all the science course requirements, in particular your organic chemistry courses.
+It is recommended that the DAT be taken the spring of your application year or earlier.
+Preparation should begin after completing the required introductory biology, general chemistry, and organic chemistry coursework.
 (Physics is not on the test).

-This provides additional opportunities to take the test again if necessary.
-You may take the test only three times, and you must wait 90 days between each attempt.
+You may take the test only three times, and you must wait 60 days between each attempt.

-The University of Tennessee, Memphis states: “Don’t apply until you are satisfied with your DAT score.
+The dental school at the University of Tennessee-Memphis states: “Do not apply until you are satisfied with your DAT score.
 We receive applications each week and make interview decisions based on when the application is first sent to us.”

 PREPARING FOR THE DAT: